 - Stalls: 80 stalls with red roofs and lots of arts and crafts

-The largest and best-known Christmas market is the historic market at Hamburg City Hall.
-Organized by Roncalli, the market always attracts an extremely large number of people – around 3 million every year.
-The Santa Claus flying over the visitors 3 times a day is also a special feature here.
+The largest and most famous Christmas market is the historic market at Hamburg City Hall.
+There are always extremely many people at the market organized by Roncalli – around 3 million people visit the market every year.
+A special feature here is Santa Claus, who flies over the visitors three times a day.
 The stalls all have red roofs and there is a beautiful carousel from 1927 in the middle.

 - Stalls: White pagoda tents

-Right next to the town hall on Jungfernstieg, you will come to the next Christmas market, whose white color scheme is reminiscent of snow, ice and winter.
+Right next to the town hall on Jungfernstieg, you will find the next Christmas market, whose white color scheme is reminiscent of snow, ice and winter.

 Gänsemarkt Christmas market

 The Christmas market at Gänsemarkt looks like a small gingerbread village.
-There are all kinds of different stalls with arts and crafts, health products and, of course, Christmas treats and food.
-Every Thursday and Friday from 18:00 to 21:00 there is a themed evening with music.
+There are all kinds of different stalls here selling arts and crafts, health products and, of course, Christmas sweets and food.
+Every Thursday and Friday from 6:00 to 9:00 pm, there is a themed evening with music.

 Hanseatic Christmas

-A classic Christmas market in the midst of Wilhelminian-style houses.
-There are lots of artisans and Christmas treats here.
+A classic Christmas market in the middle of the Gründerzeit houses.
+There are plenty of arts and crafts and Christmas delicacies.

 - Where?
 St. Pauli Hafenstraße

-- Stalls: Beach bar in winter mode and a Christmassy atmosphere
+- Stalls: Beach bar in winter mode and Christmas atmosphere

-Starting in November and running until the following year, this is probably the longest market that is open all winter.
-So it’s less about Christmas and more about mulled wine and après-ski – but without the skis.
-In a large Alpine-style ski hut, events are also held here time and again.
+From November until the following year, this is probably the longest market open throughout the winter.
+It is less about Christmas and more about mulled wine and après-ski – just without the skis.
+Events and activities also take place in a large Alpine-style ski hut.

 Santa Pauli – Christmas market on the Reeperbahn